Best swim coach software 2026: apps compared

 Most "best apps" articles about swimming are written by people who have never stood at the edge of a pool with a group waiting.
 They rank tools by feature count, not by how fast you can create a session at 6am before your swimmers arrive.

-This guide takes a different approach.
-It starts with what coaches actually need, then works through the categories of tools available, so you can make an informed choice based on your real situation.
+This guide takes a different approach to choosing swimming software for coaches.
+It starts with what you actually need at the pool, then works through the main categories — spreadsheets, general sports apps, and swimming-specific platforms — so you can make an informed choice based on your real situation.

 Five criteria matter in practice: